22 Jul Survival analysis

 When to perform a survival analysis?

 Survival analyses in general allow events and non-events to be taken into account.
-Non-events are called censorship.
-There are two types of censorship: the lost to follow-up, which are patients who leave the study before the end of the study, and patients who do not experience the event for the duration of the study.
+Non-events are called censoring.
+There are two types of censoring: the lost to follow-up, which are patients who leave the study before the end of the study, and patients who do not experience the event for the duration of the study.

 The simplest survival analyses are conducted using the log-rank test.
 This test relates the probability of an event to a single risk factor.
 This is an univariate test.